-- 6(4) In either case identified at paragraphs 6(2) and 6(3), the Board shall:- - (i) provide a copy of the notice in writing, together with any material obtained pursuant to sub-paragraphs 6(2)(iii) or 6(3)(ii), to the Executive Counsel to be dealt with in accordance with this Scheme; - (ii) inform the Member or Member Firm concerned of its decision to refer their conduct for investigation by its Executive Counsel and provide the Member or Member Firm concerned with relevant details of the scope of the investigation; and - (iii) publish the fact of its decision to investigate unless this would not, in the opinion of the Board, be in the public interest. - 6(5) Upon receipt of the documents provided pursuant to sub-paragraph 6(4)(i), the Executive Counsel shall conduct an investigation into the matter, and shall enquire into such facts and circumstances as the Executive Counsel considers necessary to fulfil the scope of the investigation set out by the Board. - 6(6) The Executive Counsel shall have power on behalf of the AADB to engage any person whose services may reasonably be required to assist the Executive Counsel for the purposes of conducting the investigation or subsequent disciplinary or appeal proceedings. - 6(7) (i) If, in the course of an investigation, the Executive Counsel discovers facts or circumstances which appear to warrant investigation but to be outside the scope of the investigation set out by the Board then:- - (a) the Executive Counsel shall report those facts and circumstances to the Board; and - (b) the Board, after consultation with the relevant Participant (but within the Board's sole discretion), may direct that the scope of the Executive Counsel's investigation shall include such facts or circumstances and shall inform the Participants and the Members or Member Firms concerned accordingly.
+6(4) In either case identified at paragraphs 6(2) and 6(3), the Conduct Committee shall:-

+- (i) provide a copy of the notice in writing, together with any material obtained pursuant to sub-paragraphs 6(2)(iii) or 6(3)(ii), to the Executive Counsel to be dealt with in accordance with this Scheme; - (ii) inform the Member or Member Firm concerned of its decision to refer their conduct for investigation by its Executive Counsel and provide the Member or Member Firm concerned with relevant details of the scope of the investigation; and - (iii) publish the fact of its decision to investigate unless this would not, in the opinion of the Conduct Committee, be in the public interest.

+- 6(5) Upon receipt of the documents provided pursuant to sub-paragraph 6(4)(i), the Executive Counsel shall conduct an investigation into the matter, and shall enquire into such facts and circumstances as the Executive Counsel considers necessary to fulfil the scope of the investigation set out by the Conduct Committee. - 6(6) The Executive Counsel shall have power on behalf of the FRC to engage any person whose services may reasonably be required to assist the Executive Counsel for the purposes of conducting the investigation or subsequent disciplinary or appeal proceedings. - 6(7) (i) If, in the course of an investigation, the Executive Counsel discovers facts or circumstances which appear to warrant investigation but to be outside the scope of the investigation set out by the Conduct Committee then:- - (a) the Executive Counsel shall report those facts and circumstances to the Conduct Committee; and - (b) the Conduct Committee, after consultation with the relevant Participant (but within the Conduct Committee's sole discretion), may direct that the scope of the Executive Counsel's investigation shall include such facts or circumstances and shall inform the Participants and the Members or Member Firms concerned accordingly. - (ii) If, in the course of an investigation, the Executive Counsel considers that the scope of that investigation, as set out by the Conduct Committee under paragraph 6(2) or 6(3) of the Scheme (and whether or not already amended in accordance with sub-paragraph 6(7)(i) above) should be narrowed, then:-

-- (ii) If, in the course of an investigation, the Executive Counsel considers that the scope of that investigation, as set out by the Board under paragraph 6(2) or 6(3) of the Scheme (and whether or not already amended in accordance with sub-paragraph 6(7)(i) above) should be narrowed, then:- - (a) the Executive Counsel shall report to the Board with his reason(s) for considering that the scope should be so narrowed; and - (b) the Board may direct that the scope of the Executive Counsel's investigation shall be narrowed and shall inform the Participants and the Members or Member Firms concerned accordingly. - 6(8) If, following his investigation, the Executive Counsel considers:- - (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; and - (ii) that a hearing is desirable in the public interest, then the Executive Counsel shall notify the Members or Member Firms concerned of the Formal Complaint he proposes to deliver to the Board and give each Member or Member Firm an opportunity to make written representations to him within such reasonable time as the Executive Counsel shall specify.
+- (a) the Executive Counsel shall report to the Conduct Committee with his reason(s) for considering that the scope should be so narrowed; and - (b) the Conduct Committee may direct that the scope of the Executive Counsel's investigation shall be narrowed and shall inform the Participants and the Members or Member Firms concerned accordingly. - 6(8) If, following his investigation, the Executive Counsel considers:- - (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; and - (ii) that a hearing is desirable in the public interest, then the Executive Counsel shall notify the Members or Member Firms concerned of the Formal Complaint he proposes to deliver to the Conduct Committee and give each Member or Member Firm an opportunity to make written representations to him within such reasonable time as the Executive Counsel shall specify.

-6(9) If having reviewed any representations received for the purposes of paragraph 6(8) above, the Executive Counsel still considers:- he shall deliver a Formal Complaint against the Member or Member Firm to the Board.
+- 6(9) If having reviewed any representations received for the purposes of paragraph6(8) above, the Executive Counsel still considers:- - (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; and - (ii) that a hearing is desirable in the public interest, he shall deliver a Formal Complaint against the Member or Member Firm to the Conduct Committee.